MicrosoftDocs/azure-docs/articles/azure-vmware/deploy-arc-for-azure-vmware-solution.md

 After you've enabled VMs to be managed from Azure, you can install guest management and do the following actions.

 - Enable customers to install and use extensions.
-    - To enable guest management, customers will be required to use admin credentials.
+    - To enable guest management, customers will be required to use admin credentials
-    - VMtools should already be running on the VM.
+    - VMtools should already be running on the VM
   > [!NOTE]
   > Azure VMware Solution vCenter will be available in global search but will NOT be available in the list of vCenters for ARc for VMware.